beilke/photos_heatmap_viewer/README.md

 3. If using Windows, drive letter normalization should handle path differences
 ## Project Structure

-- `init_db.py` - Initialize the SQLite database
 - `process_photos.py` - Process photos and extract metadata
 - `server.py` - Web server for the heatmap viewer
+- `start_server.ps1` - PowerShell script to start the server
 - `index.html` - Web interface for the heatmap
-- `manage_libraries.ps1` - Library management script
-- `quickstart.ps1` - Quick setup for single-library usage
+- `static/` - CSS and JavaScript files for the web interface
-- `demo_multi_library.ps1` - Demo script showing multiple library setup
+- `tools/` - Diagnostic and troubleshooting utilities
+- `data/` - Database and image cache storage
+- `logs/` - Server log files

 ## Implementation Details